- 2021 John McDonnell Program of the Year

-As head coach at Arkansas, Bucknam has enjoyed tremendous success in the form of 23 Southeastern Conference championships, eight NCAA regional titles, and 310 All-Americans, guiding the Razorbacks to 72 individual SEC event titles.
-The SEC team titles Razorback squads have claimed under Bucknam include 10 in cross country, eight during indoor, and five in the outdoor season.
+As head coach at Arkansas, Bucknam has enjoyed tremendous success in the form of 24 Southeastern Conference championships, eight NCAA regional titles, and 326 All-Americans, guiding the Razorbacks to 72 individual SEC event titles.
+The SEC team titles Razorback squads have claimed under Bucknam include 10 in cross country, nine during indoor, and five in the outdoor season.

 The 2015-16 season brought the program’s 15th SEC Triple Crown as Bucknam masterfully guided the Razorbacks to decisive conference victories during the cross country, indoor and outdoor seasons.
 Arkansas’ dominance didn’t end at the league level, exceeding expectations at the national ranks as well with three top-six NCAA finishes – two of which were national runner-up performances.

 Known for his development of elite distance runners Bucknam kicked off 2015 with a phenomenal cross country campaign which saw an unprecedented five different student-athletes take the lead for Arkansas during the season.
 Steamrolling through SECs and Regionals Bucknam’s crew surprised the polls placing just two spots shy of the podium – the program’s best NCAA finish since 2006 – off the heels of first-year All-Americans Jack Bruce and Frankline Tonui.

 The Razorbacks success carried through to track season with Bucknam relying on a combined effort from all event groups to lead Arkansas to postseason titles.
 Arkansas’ tremendous versatility and depth were on full display as several newcomers forged their paths at the most different league championships in the country.
 His squad rose to the occasion as over 90 percent of the Razorbacks’ conference roster contributed at the SEC Championships and further delivering two NCAA national runner-up performances making the Razorback men the most complete team in the SEC.